Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychImaging.md

   framebuffers.
 Please note that the effective linear output precision of a
   16 bit non-linear floating point framebuffer in the normalized range 0.0 - 1.0
   (the "typical" output range for SDR standard dynamic range displays) is only
   about 11 bits ~ 2048 levels of red, green, blue intensity.
-Also note that
-  actual display hardware will usually only resolve this at about 10 bpc, or
-  maybe simulated 11 bpc via dithering techniques.
-As of July 2019, only [NVidia](NVidia)
-  graphics cards of the [GeForce](GeForce) 1000 "Pascal" series or later under Windows-10
-  seem to support this mode properly.
-At least one combo of [GeForce](GeForce) 1060 + 8 bit
-  panel was shown via photometer to reproduce about 11 bpc luminance via spatial
+Specifically, for
+  normalized color values above 0.5 (ie. 50% max intensity) only 11 bpc can be
+  attained at most, whereas values smaller or equal 0.5 may be able to attain
+  12 bpc output precision on some recent gpu's.
+This is due to the precision of
+  floating point 16, which decreases with increasing magnitude of values and
+  maxes out at 14 bits for very small magnitude values - however current hardware
+  can not output at more than 12 bpc precision anyway, even for very small color
+  values.

+  Linux supports this mode on AMD gpu's of the "Sea Islands" gpu family or later
+  if you install the AMDVLK AMD open-source Vulkan driver and use the imaging
+  pipeline tasks 'UseVulkanDisplay' or 'EnableHDR'.
+See AMDVLK instructions
+  above for 'EnableNative16BitFramebuffer'.
+You need Linux 5.8 for AMD Polaris
+  and later, or Linux 5.12 for the earler AMD "Sea Islands" and later.

-  dithering. macOS does support this mode with what seems to be mostly software
+  macOS [OpenGL](OpenGL) does support this mode with what seems to be mostly software
   rendering on most machines, ie. with very low performance and even worse timing.
   Your mileage may vary.

+  Windows usually only supports this mode on some gpu's with Vulkan when HDR
+  mode is used via 'EnableHDR', but not in SDR standard dynamic range mode.

   Usage: [PsychImaging](PsychImaging)('AddTask', 'General', 'EnableNative16BitFloatingPointFramebuffer');